Small-Bodies-Node/catch-apis/README.md

       - On a 2-CPU AWS EC2 instance it took ~60 minutes to restore a backup file of 775MB, with a resultant db of ~20GB.

 - Once everything is running in dev mode, visit http://localhost:5000/ui to see the swagger interface, and in a separate tab open to http://localhost:5000/stream

+## Adding New Data
+Whether starting from a blank database, or a working copy, you will probably want to add some new data.

+[Instructions TBD]

 ## TODO: migrate CATCH frontend to separate docker service